Milk kefir is a healthy fermented milk drink made from kefir grains that contains a specific type of mesophilic symbiotic culture.

 When it comes to the process of freezing milk kefir, you have two options.
 The first will take 5 minutes max and is good if you have plenty of freezer space.

-Simply pour your milk kefir into airtight containers, making sure you measure out a portion size in each, so you don’t end up defrosting too much.
+Simply pour your milk kefir into airtight containers, making sure you measure out a portion size in each so you don’t defrost too much.

 Remember: leave space for your milk kefir to expand.
 You don’t want your container exploding!

 How To Freeze Milk Kefir To Save On Freezer Space

 This method involves flash freezing.
 It’s a great way to save on freezer space and ensure easy portioning when it gets to using your milk kefir!